 When you build up a team, you choose the people who you believe are right for your business.
 However, no one gets it right every time.
 Bad employees can affect the rest of the team and damage your culture.
-If, after trying to improve performance or correct misbehaviour, there is still a problem, then dismissal may be the only option.
+If, after trying to improve performance or correct misbehaviour, there is still a problem or the offence is really serious, then dismissal may be the only option.

 To assist your disciplinary and grievance process and inform any decisions of dismissal, it is important to have the correct policies in place.
 Policies that cover employee conduct and performance set out your expectations at the beginning of the employment relationship.
 When these policies are drafted and communicated effectively, they’ll protect your business in the event of misconduct or poor performance that must lead to dismissal.
 We can write your policies and provide the guidance to ensure a legally compliant dismissal process.

 What is a dismissal?

 A dismissal is when an employer ends an employee’s contract, with, or if for Gross Misconduct without, notice.
 A dismissal can happen at any time.
 It could be halfway through a contract or at the end when an employer chooses not to renew it.